On the Convergence and Size Transferability of Continuous-depth Graph Neural Networks: Introduction

-\item During backward propagation, trajectory-wise convergence suppresses the accumulation of approximation errors along the trajectory, reducing the risk of exploding or vanishing gradients and enhancing the robustness of optimization. \end{itemize} Although trajectory-wise convergence for GNDEs is preferable, it \emph{cannot} be obtained by simply discretizing the dynamics (e.g., Euler's method) into a deep GNN with residual connections and invoking existing GNN results.
+\item During backward propagation, trajectory-wise convergence provides a necessary prerequisite (though not by itself sufficient) for controlling the accumulation of approximation errors along the continuous-time trajectory, which underlies gradient-level stability considerations in continuous-depth models. \end{itemize} Although trajectory-wise convergence for GNDEs is preferable, it \emph{cannot} be obtained by simply discretizing the dynamics (e.g., Euler's method) into a deep GNN with residual connections and invoking existing GNN results.
 This limitation arises for two main reasons. \textbf{(i)} It is challenging to select a uniform step size that remains suitable as the graph size increases, which prevents the discrete solution from accurately approximating the continuous-time graphon limit. \textbf{(ii)} Evaluating the solution only at discrete time points overlooks the accumulation of error between those points and provides no guarantees on the temporal regularity of the solution.
 In light of the above issues, we perform the analysis directly in continuous time to obtain \emph{simultaneous, uniform-in-time} control of the entire trajectory as the graph size increases.
-This enables the use of techniques from dynamical systems, including stability estimates derived from Grönwall-type inequalities, which are not accessible through purely discrete-time methods.
+This enables the use of techniques from dynamical systems, including stability estimates derived from Grönwall-type inequalities, which are more naturally obtained in the continuous-time setting than through purely discrete-time analyses.

+\paragraph{Overview of the results} Analytically, we draw inspiration from the rich literature on deriving graphon limits for nonlocal diffusion equations \citep{medvedev2014nonlinear,ayi2021mean,paul2022microscopic,kaliuzhnyi2022sparse}.
+In particular, we adapt the stability-based graph-limit framework established by the seminal work of \citet{medvedev2014nonlinear}, originally developed for nonlinear heat equations, to the context of continuous-depth GNDEs parameterized by spectral Graph Convolutional Networks (GCNs).
+Our theoretical results are summarized as follows: